smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-25-choropleths.markdown

          Pops= leedsShape@data$Population, title = '% Unemployment')
 ```

-I published the code [here](http://rpubs.com/enzoma/leedsGeo02).
-You can also navigate the map (zoom etc.).
+I published the entire code of this part [here](http://rpubs.com/enzoma/leedsGeo02), where you can also navigate the map (zoom etc.).

 Below is a static pic of the resulting choropleth: